HazyResearch/metal/README.md

 ## Developer Guidelines
+First, read the [Snorkel MeTaL Commandments](https://docs.google.com/document/d/12nTUIkOu7vDJob6zK8W5dPhkrkcd9tYbO-kx9fglBEg/edit?usp=sharing) (a design doc).

-For those interested in contributing to Snorkel MeTaL, follow the [setup](#setup) guidelines above, then run the following additional command:
+If you are interested in contributing to Snorkel MeTaL (and we welcome whole-heartedly contributions via pull requests!), follow the [setup](#setup) guidelines above, then run the following additional command:
 ```
 make dev
 ```